Devtown-India/-REVIEW-realtime-semantic-segmentation/README.md

 Download this software [Ngrok](https://ngrok.com/download) and follow the first 3 steps on the page to set up the software.
 Next, while leaving your existing command prompt that is running npm start on, start another command prompt and enter the following:

-'''
-# Run the code on cmd while in the directory that has ngrok.exe
+># Run the code on cmd while in the directory that has ngrok.exe

-ngrok http 3000
+>ngrok http 3000

-'''
 Link to the existing project:[link](http://a81af381c92d.ngrok.io)

 Give access to your chrome website by going to this [link](chrome://flags/)